MSc Global Environment, Politics and SocietyApply now

 Combine environmental politics and environmental sociology with normative philosophy

-This programme will provide you with knowledge and analytical tools to address questions such as:
+In the GEPS programme, students will develop the knowledge and analytical tools to address questions such as:

-- what is the effect of such mobilisation?
+- What are the effects (and manifestations) of such mobilisation?

 Students on this programme will: